 - Mat can mold if it holds moisture for too long

 - Mattress has a plastic-type cover/coating and odor upon unboxing

-Best Freestanding Travel Bassinets
+Best Freestanding Travel Bassinets in 2023

 It is also easy to clean.
 The mattress pad and fabric bassinet cover are removable and washable.